 October 21-22, 2016

-There will be wizardry and wonder in the air this October as Chestnut Hill transforms for the Harry Potter Festival.
+Wizardry and wonder fills the air each October when Chestnut Hill transforms for the Harry Potter Festival.

 Potter fans of all ages can enjoy an enchanting weekend of film screenings, sorting hat demonstrations, a scavenger hunt and more.

 Harry Potter Festival Guide

 Gear up for one of the most anticipated fall festival weekends of the year with our Harry Potter Festival guide over on Uwishunu.
 From food and drink specials to Quidditch tournament details to pub crawl info, the guide will fill you in on everything you need to know if you plan to pull out your broom and fly over to the fest!